 There were no reportable flaring events requiring causal analysis on the OPCEN HC flare during this annual reporting period.
-There was one small unplanned flaring event that occurred due to a flaring event on the DCU flare.
+There was one small unplanned flaring event that occurred during shutdown of the Flexicoker.
 The emissions from this small event were reported on the monthly flare report.